cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 ##A better balanced answer

-The more balanced answer would therefore be <b><i>"In all the places where the business stakeholder has any reasons to have opinions about the behaviour."</i></b>
+In answer to my friend, my answer would be: <b><i>"In all the places where the business has reason to have opinions about the behaviour."</i></b>

-This implies all parts of the agile testing pyramid.
+This applies to all parts of the agile testing pyramid.
 Possibly with different proportions.
 That is, some test implemented using BDD as end-to-end tests.
 Many implemented as integration tests and some that verifies small units.

 There are no hard rules here.
 I'm trying to give you an idea about the proportions, but as I hope you understand,